kodedile/SaveDataScripts/README.md

 ### Examples
 - `load 3 daylight/file`
     - loads the file `Save_Files/VERSION/daylight/file.bok` into Game Slot 3 (`Kura5_Data/save3.bok`)
-    - if the file can't be found and you know you previously used `save 3 daylight/file`, try `load daylight/slot3_file`
 - `load daylight/slot3_file`
     - loads the file `Save_Files/VERSION/daylight run/first attempt/file.bok` into Game Slot 3 (`Kura5_Data/save3.bok`)
     - if `N` is not specified, it looks for `slotN_` in the filename.
 In this case, `N` is 3